About

 • Treatment and Recovery Services Division - Provides state leadership to improve access, reduce barriers, and promote high-quality, effective treatment and recovery options for individuals and families in every community.

-• Finance and Operations Division - Manages funds and contract execution and analysis for the purpose of maximizing financial and operational performance while minimizing risk.
+• Grants Administration Division - Manages funds and conducts grants analysis for the purpose of maximizing financial and operational performance while minimizing risk.

 Agency History